pingcap/docs/dashboard/dashboard-overview.md

 ## Top SQL statements

 This area shows the ten types of SQL statements that have accumulated the longest execution time in the entire cluster over the recent period.
-SQL statements with different query parameters but of the same structure are classified into the same SQl type and displayed in the same row:
+SQL statements with different query parameters but of the same structure are classified into the same SQL type and displayed in the same row:

 ![Top SQL](/media/dashboard/dashboard-overview-top-statements.png)